Welcome to Priest River

 The annual Timber Day Festival during the last weekend of July, along with the Priest River Museum and Timber Education Center, provide history and activities relating to the surrounding community.
 Additionally, several city parks, the Pend Oreille and Priest Rivers and beautiful rural scenery in every direction offer a multitude of recreation opportunities.

 The City of Priest River has been awarded a $500,000 Grant for downtown revitalization by the Idaho Community Development Block Grant program.
 The total estimated project cost is $924,906.
 The City has committed matching funds of $148,037 in cash and $41,179 in kind, and the Priest River Urban Renewal Agency has committed $235,690 in cash.

-The proposed project will begin in May 2018 and will reconstruct a four-block area in the historic district of downtown Priest River.
+The proposed project will begin in the summer of 2019 and will reconstruct a four-block area in the historic district of downtown Priest River.
 Reconstruction will require demolition of existing roadway surfaces, curbs, sidewalks, and catch basins.
 Construction will consist of new water services, curbs, gutters, sidewalks, catch basins, concrete approaches, asphalt roadway, ADA ramps with detectable panels, bollards, low energy LED street lighting, street trees with decorative grates, and landscape islands.

 Below is an early conceptual plan of the intersection of High and Main streets:

 Priest River ranks among the top 50 safest cities in Idaho